fpim/fpim.github.io/from_python_import_me/posts/easy-and-effective-python-type-checker.md

 ```

 Adding a function decorator add a little overhead while the type checker
-put hugh overhead onto the original function.
+put huge overhead onto the original function.
 It is due to that the `bind_partial` method
 dynamically analyses where `*args` and `**kwarg` would be mapped to the signature, in native python code, while the handling of
 `*args` and `**kwarg` of an actual function call is optimized in c, now what if we can leverage that?